isoAdvector/isoAdvector/README.md

 `applications/`

-- `applications/solvers/isoAdvector`
+- `solvers/isoAdvector`
     - Solves the volume fraction advection equation in either steady flow or periodic predefined flow with the option of changing the flow direction at a specified time.
-- `applications/solvers/mulesFoam`
+- `solvers/mulesFoam`
     - This is like isoAdvector, but using MULES instead of isoAdvector.
 Based on interFoam.
-- `applications/solvers/passiveAdvectionFoam`
+- `solvers/passiveAdvectionFoam`
     - This is essentially scalarTransportFoam but using alpha1 instead of T and without diffusion term.
 Used to run test cases with predefined velocity field using the CICSAM and HRIC schemes.
-- `applications/solvers/interFlow`
+- `solvers/interFlow`
     - This is essentially the original interFoam solver with MULES replaced by isoAdvector for interface advection.
 No changes to PIMPLE loop.
-- `applications/utilities/preProcessing/isoSurf`
+- `utilities/preProcessing/isoSurf`
     - Sets the initial volume fraction field for either a sphere, a cylinder or a plane.
 See isoSurfDict for usage.
-- `applications/utilities/postProcessing/uniFlowErrors`
+- `utilities/postProcessing/uniFlowErrors`
     - For cases with spheres and discs in steady uniform flow calculates errors relative to exact VOF solution.
+- `test/isoCutTester`
+    - Application for testing isoCutFace and isoCutCell classes.

 `run/`